dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

 assumption that the framework supports the product.
 Therefore, an inconsistent framework leads to consistent churn in the competitiveness of viable products.

-  - that is, the value-added by the capacity and quality of information exchange begins to exceed that added by oil (or capacity and efficiency of product exchange)

 ### [An International Institution with Authority to Tax and Regulate](#an-international-institution-with-authority-to-tax-and-regulate)